tulika5/git_info/README.md

 ques. .
 How can you initialize a repository in Git?
 If you want to initialize an empty repository to a directory in Git, you need to enter the git init command.
 After this command, a hidden .git folder will appear in the folder.

+ques.
+Explain the git push command.
+The Git push command is used to push the content in a local repository to a remote repository.
+After a local repository has been modified, a push is executed to share the modifications with remote team members.

+ques.
+Explain the git pull command.
+Git pull is used to fetch and merge changes from the remote repository to the local repository.
+Git pull is a combination of two commands: git fetch; followed by git merge.

+ques.What is a merge conflict in Git?
+A merge conflict is an event that takes place when Git is unable to resolve differences in code between the two commits automatically.
+Git is able to automatically merge the changes only if the commits are on different lines or branches.

+ques.
+What is the process to revert a commit that has already been pushed and made public?
+There are two processes through which you can revert a commit:
+1. Remove or fix the bad file in a new commit and push it to the remote repository.
+Then commit it to the remote repository using: git commit –m “commit message”
+2. Create a new commit to undo all the changes that were made in the bad commit.
+Use the following command: git revert <commit id>

+ques.
+What is Git stash?
+Let’s say you're a developer and you want to switch branches to work on something else.
+The issue is you don’t want to make commits in uncompleted work, so you just want to get back to this point later.
+The solution here is the Git stash.
+Git stash takes your modified tracked files and saves it on a stack of unfinished changes that you can reapply at any time.
+To go back to the work you can use the stash pop.

+ques.What is the difference between git merge and git rebase?
+To incorporate new commits into your feature branch, you use merge 1.Creates an extra merge commit every time you need to incorporate changes 2.Pollutes your feature branch history
+As an alternative to merging, you can rebase the feature branch into master.
+1.Incorporates all the new commits in the master branch
+2. Rewrites the project history by creating brand new commits for each commit in the original branch